NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

    - **IPv6**: `2601:645:4500:9c0:a945:f47c:23e9:a35b/128`
 5. Select **Save endpoint** and confirm the endpoint creation.

-Your Cloudflare proxy server domain is of the form:
+Your Khulnasoft proxy server domain is of the form:

 ```txt
 https://<SUBDOMAIN>.proxy.cloudflare-gateway.com